Kevin-Lai/memoseq/README.md

 # MemoSeq

-MemoSeq is a memory game that involves memorizing a sequence of shapes and numbers and entering the correct corresponding keys.
+MemoSeq is a memory game that involves memorizing a sequence of shapes and numbers and entering the corresponding keys in the correct order.

 ## Rules:
 1) Players must match the randomly-generated number+shape sequence in the correct order using assigned keys on the key board within the time limit for each level.